JGMelon22/MinIOFileProcessor/README.md

-# MinIOFileProcessor - System A
+# MinIOFileProcessor - System A (Observability Branch)

-This project handles the upload of CSV files to [MinIO](https://github.com/minio/minio) — a local simulation of Amazon S3.
+This project handles the upload of CSV files to MinIO — a local simulation of Amazon S3.
 After uploading, it stores the file's storage path in a MySQL database and publishes a message to a Kafka topic to notify downstream services.

 ---

+## 🔎 Extension with Observability

+This branch extends the original project by **including observability tools** to improve monitoring, troubleshooting, and performance insights.

+The extensions include:
+- **Health Checks** – Liveness and readiness endpoints.
+- **Custom Kafka Metrics** – Exported via [kafka_exporter](https://github.com/danielqsj/kafka_exporter).
+- **Prometheus** – Metrics collection and alerting.
+- **Grafana** – Dashboards for visualization and analysis.
+- **Jaeger** – Distributed tracing with OpenTelemetry.
+- **Serilog + SEQ** – Structured logging for centralized log search.

+With these tools, the system not only processes file uploads and notifications, but also provides full visibility into its health, metrics, and traces.

+---

 ## 🚀 Motivation

-In a real-world scenario, I encountered the need to upload CSV files into an internal system.
-These files could be quite large (up to 7MB with ~100,000 rows), making real-time validation inefficient and performance-heavy.
+In real-world scenarios, large CSV file uploads (up to 7MB and ~100,000 rows) can make real-time validation inefficient.

-To address this, a more scalable and efficient approach was adopted:
+To improve scalability and maintainability, the system adopts a two-phase approach:

-1. ✅ Validate the MIME type to ensure it's a genuine CSV file
+1. ✅ Validate MIME type, header, and file size (≤ 7MB).
-2. ✅ Validate the CSV header for required structure
-3. ✅ Ensure the file size does not exceed 7MB

-After this initial validation and upload, a background service ([System B](https://github.com/JGMelon22/MinIOFileConsumer)) will:

-- Consume messages from the Kafka topic
-- Check whether the file has already been processed (based on the `Status` column in the database)
-- Process the file's content according to business rules asynchronously
+2. ✅ Upload to MinIO and store metadata in MySQL.
+3. ✅ Publish a message to Kafka to notify downstream services.

+A background service ([System B](https://github.com/JGMelon22/MinIOFileConsumer)) then asynchronously processes the file content based on business rules.

 ---

-## 🗺️ Project Structure
+## 🗺️ Project Architecture
 ![diagram](https://github.com/user-attachments/assets/a531f1f8-af8a-49fe-8c6d-4f9cfef49f23)

 ---